OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-060.md

 ## Psalm 60:3

-> You have made Your people experience hardship;
+> You have caused Your people to endure hardship;
-> You have given us wine to drink that makes us stagger.
+> You have given us wine that causes us to stagger.

 ## Psalm 60:4